Find rental assistance applications that are being accepted online

 4. Apply online or in person.

-The first step in finding the right rental assistance program is learning about all of them.
+No. The Public housing rental assistance program is probably the second most popular.
 The Section 8 Housing Choice Voucher Program is probably the most well known rental assistance program.
 Section 8 allows the applicant to actually choose their own landlord and dwelling.
 Applicants for Section 8 rental assistance must make sure that they meet the low income requirements before they apply.
 Applicants must also be aware the the application process is always free.
 Only US citizens can apply.

 Typically, a Section 8 tenant will pay about thirty percent of their monthly income towards their rent.
 Applicants that are in need of receiving help with their rent, are most familiar with Section 8 rentals.
 There are however, other rental assistance programs to choose from.